Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Introduction

 A general obstacle in the gauge theory description of QSLs is the difficulty of establishing a rigorous connection to microscopic interacting spin models.
 The knowledge of a parent spin Hamiltonian, however, is essential for the search and identification of QSLs in materials or synthetic platforms.
 Such a connection is only known for very few models.
 For example, the celebrated Kitaev honeycomb model~\cite{Kitaev-2006} exactly realizes a QSL where Majorana fermions couple to $\mathds{Z}_2$ gauge fields.
 Equally iconic, quantum spin ice~\cite{Gingras2014,Pace2021} as realized in a spin-1/2 XXZ model on the pyrochlore lattice can be mapped onto a compact U(1) gauge theory and, hence, gives rise to emergent QED~\cite{Hermele2004,Huse2003,benton2012}.
 In both cases, remarkable experimental progress has been made in recent years to identify these phases in magnetic materials~\cite{Singh2012,Banerjee2016,Banerjee2017,Banerjee2018,Pan2016,Sibille2018,Gaudet2019,Gao2019,Bhardwaj2022,Smith2022,Gao2024}.
 In contrast, higher-rank U(1) gauge theories for fractonic QSLs have so far only been identified in classical spin models on the purely electrostatic level~\cite{Yan2020,Benton2021,Davier2023,Yan2023_1,Yan2023_2,niggemannQuantumEffectsUnconventional2023}.
 The actual \emph{quantum} phase of a gapless fracton spin liquid has remained elusive~\cite{Sangeun2022} and its photon mode has completely resisted any description in terms of spin models.
 The difficulties in capturing fractonic properties in realistic spin systems also exist for gapped fracton models which typically require rather unrealistic multi-spin interactions~\cite{Vijay-2016,Haah-2011}.

-In this paper, we fill this gap by introducing a surprisingly simple spin-1 model on the square lattice whose magnetic response, calculated with error-controlled numerical methods, shows precise signatures of a rank-2 U(1) gauge theory, providing compelling evidence of a fracton QSL.
-Our results reveal the distinct fingerprints of gapless gauge excitations, manifesting as suppressed pinch point patterns in the spin structure factor.
+In this paper, we fill this gap by introducing a surprisingly simple spin-1 model on the square lattice that imposes a rank-2 Gauss law constraint, leading to fractionalized excitations (fractons), a hallmark signature of QSLs.
+Most importantly, the magnetic response, calculated with error-controlled numerical methods, shows precise signatures of a rank-2 U(1) gauge theory, providing compelling evidence of a fracton QSL.
+Our results also reveal the distinct fingerprints of gapless gauge excitations, manifested in power-law spin correlations.
 Remarkably, this constitutes a realization of photons in 2+1 spacetime dimensions, previously thought impossible due to instanton proliferation~\cite{Polyakov1977}.
-As is typical for fracton systems, our model shows strong Hilbert space fragmentation, giving rise to macroscopically many dynamically disconnected subspaces even in the fracton-free sector of the Hilbert space.
-While such effects are detrimental to fractonic quantum properties in the spin-1/2 version of our model~\cite{Niggemann2025a}, we find that in the spin-1 case Hilbert-space fragmentation can be helpful in this respect.
+As is typical for fracton systems, our model shows strong Hilbert space fragmentation, giving rise to macroscopically many dynamically disconnected subspaces even in the fracton-free sector of the Hilbert space, see also Supplementary Material for details.
+While such effects are detrimental to fractonic quantum properties in the spin-1/2 version of our model~\cite{Niggemann2025a}, we find that in the spin-1 case Hilbert space fragmentation can be helpful in this respect.
 Particularly, in addition to a fracton QSL in the system's ground state sector, we identify the same phase in generic excited sectors where its region of stability as a function of model parameters is even increased.
-This robustness of an emergent rank-2 U(1) gauge theory across different energy scales of our model may be helpful for experimental realizations of our theoretical predictions, e.g. on the basis of synthetic Rydberg atom platforms~\cite{robertQuditEncodingRydberg2025,qiaoRealizationDopedQuantum2025,zengQuantumDimerModels2025}.
+This robustness of an emergent rank-2 U(1) gauge theory across different energy scales of our model may be helpful for experimental realizations of our theoretical predictions, e.g. on the basis of synthetic Rydberg atom platforms~\cite{browaeysManybodyPhysicsIndividually2020,giudiciDynamicalPreparationQuantum2022,Labuhn2016}.